Ouch/Arthic-Get/README.md

 # Arthic-Get
-Simple script for downloading music from Spotify, Apple Music, or Deezer. using Freyr
+Simple script for downloading music from Spotify, Apple Music, or Deezer, using Freyr

 run using `./arthic-get.sh`